 This appendix provides the formulae for calculation of the coefficient of correlation and the slope of regression line between two data sets.
 The formulae provided here can also be found in any textbook or reference book of statistics.
 It is only for convenience of the users and for avoiding any ambiguity in definition of these parameters that these formulae are provided here.
-These coefficients may also be calculated using commercial or open source computer software (e.g. statistical packages).
+These coefficients may also be calculated using commercial or open source computer software.